by Deb Mowatt

 There has been no other book in my life to have such an impact on me as Anne’s book.
 Her writing opened my heart and mind and started me asking questions about truth, about war, about love and life in ways I would never have imagined before.
 Through her writing I came to believe that the urge to put words on paper, if even just for one’s own purpose, is among the greatest gifts life has to offer.

 Bio: Deb Mowatt is an award-winning author of several short stories and poems.
 Her non-fiction book, Job Search Sucks! was published in 2010, and the e-book version is soon to be released.
 In December 2018, Deb completed a collection of some of her shorter works of fiction under the title Grab Bag.
-She is a proud member of Cambridge Writer’s Collective and a happy online student of One Lit Place in the Advanced Manuscript Workshop, where she is completing a novel, with four other projects awaiting their turn in her filing cabinet.
+She is a proud member of Cambridge Writer’s Collective and a long-time writer with One Lit Place.
+She is currently completing a novel, with four other projects awaiting their turn in her filing cabinet.